NVIDIA/modulus/README.md

 ### AI4Science Library

-- [Modulus Symbolic (Beta)](https://github.com/NVIDIA/modulus-sym): This repository of algorithms and utilities allow SciML researchers and developers to physics inform model training and model validation.
+- [Modulus Symbolic (Beta)](https://github.com/NVIDIA/modulus-sym): This repository of algorithms and utilities allows SciML researchers and developers to physics inform model training and model validation.
 It also provides a higher level abstraction for domain experts that is native to science and engineering.